You can translate the document:

 353952850 [RMI TCP Connection(8585)-10.0.20.154] DEBUG 20141021125041635 com.denodo.vdb.engine.wrapper.raw.ldap.executor.LDAPExecutor - Pages readed: 0, with pagesize: 1000 and retrieved elements with last page: 1

-Following the log you can see where the error is coming from:
+Following the log you can pinpoint the source of the error:

 Working with hierarchical elements

-In some environments, you may need to define some LDAP groups which do not have the users as members as roles in VDP.
+In some environments, you may need to define some LDAP groups as roles in VDP even if users are not direct members of these groups .
 That configuration is hierarchical: users belong to some groups and those groups are members of other groups.

 In this specific scenario, a special syntax is needed in the search queries in order to retrieve all user groups recursively.
 For example: